 Laura Deeken: It was last summer.

 Sandra Peoples: She was coming through and so we got to meet and have dinner together.
-And so I got to know her even off of social media and before disability in the church conference happened.
+And so I got to know her even off of social media and before Disability & the Church (2024) conference happened.
 So that was really fun.
 Thank you for helping us make that connection so I could get to know you better.
 We have three questions we're going to go through, like three different categories of questions.
 We could go all kinds of different directions with these questions, but these are the three that we thought would be most helpful to you guys, the audience.
 And so we are excited to jump in.
 So our first question, and Laura, I'm going to ask you to lead off in the answer for this one.
 So the first question is, what challenges do students face at church and how do your tools help decrease those challenges and help us as ministry leaders reach our goal of teaching them the gospel?

 Laura Deeken: Sure.
 I just think from being in the schools, which I am retired now, but from seeing the changes in the schools over time and seeing these kids come to church, I think there's more of an awareness of what children need.
 So that's a very good thing.
 Anytime we have more awareness, we can get to more solutions.
 So that's a very good thing.
 From just my observations, talking to others, we're looking at children who have some visible anxiety now and everybody has been through trauma now.
 Even kids when they were younger, now that we had the pandemic.
 So we're looking at that.
 We're looking at anxiety possibly that church is not first in their mind.
 Why are they there?
 Let's give them a reason to come and let's give them ways that they can learn, all children learn best when they're successful.
 I think one of the mistakes that I made when I first started working with kids at church was to give them too much information and it was to go, oh, I have learned all of this through my years at church and let me pour that all into you.